Network devices and their functions

 Host-based firewalls are software applications that filter traffic entering and exiting a host machine, like a PC.
 Your PC almost certainly has a software firewall installed.
 Even in a network with a hardware firewall, each PC should include a software firewall as an extra line of defense.

-• A host is any device that sends or receives traffic
+* A host is any device that sends or receives traffic.
+A client initiates a request; a server responds.

 [Free CCNA | Network Devices | Day 1 | CCNA 200-301 Complete Course](https://www.youtube.com/watch?v=H8W9oMNSuwo\&list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ\&index=1)